 How to fix a laptop keyboard that's not working

 First, it's the F key, then the R. Before you know it, your entire laptop keyboard has stopped working—and so have you.
-Not only can this be frustrating, it can be difficult to fix, unless you know what's causing the issue.
+Not only can this be frustrating, but it can also be difficult to fix unless you know what's causing the issue.

-Here at Asurion, our experts help millions of customers get the most out of their favorite tech every day, whether it's a phone that won't turn on or a TV that keeps turning off by itself.
-If your laptop keyboard is broken, check out our tips for getting it to work like it should, so you can get back to typing—without interruption.
+Here at Asurion, our experts help millions of customers get the most out of their favorite tech every day—from fast repairs to protection from mishaps, we've got you covered.
+If your laptop keyboard is not typing, check out our tips for getting it back to working like it should.

 There are several reasons you may be having trouble with your keyboard, from hardware failure to software issues.
 But most of the time, you can narrow it down to a few common laptop repair problems, including: